dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 If you don’t define the soul, you can’t say that what I define as the soul doesn’t exist.
 You basically don’t like the word.
-And yes, if you actually internalize the words written here and extrapolated from my argument, it what I’m establishing as a baseline extends to materialistic pan-psychism.
+And yes, if you actually internalize the terms written here and extrapolated from my argument, it what I’m establishing as a baseline extends to materialistic pan-psychism.